-2 Kosovo ex-fighters to be questioned by international court
+Kosovo’s leaders hail ex-fighters headed to war crimes court

 - Trump has concealed details of his face-to-face encounters with Putin from senior officials in administration

-Both also said they were contacted by President Hashim Thaci, who is also a former fighter.
+Haradinaj, a former Kosovo Liberation Army leader, was twice acquitted of war crimes and crimes against humanity by a United Nations court.

-Their lawyer Arianit Koci told journalists Mustafa would be interviewed on Monday while Lushtaku two days later Jan.
-16.
+“Together we shall come out spotless from this challenge,” he wrote on Facebook.

-Haradinaj, a former independence fighter himself who was twice acquitted of war crimes and crimes against humanity by a United Nations court, said Kosovo’s war for independence was “clean and sacred.”
+President Hashim Thaci, who also fought with KLA, expressed support for the pair as well.

-“Together we shall come out spotless from this challenge,” he wrote in his Facebook page.
+“You are the war national heroes and you always will remain as such for the Kosovo institutions and the people,” Thaci wrote on his Facebook page, which included a photo of the president with Lushtaku and Mustafa.

-The court was set up following U.S. and EU pressure four years after a 2011 report by the Council of Europe, the continent’s top human rights body, which catalogued allegations of widespread crimes committed by members of the Kosovo independence fighters.
+The court was set up following U.S. and EU pressure four years after a 2011 report by the Council of Europe, the continent’s top human rights body, catalogued allegations of widespread crimes committed by Kosovo independence fighters.

 Llazar Semini reported from Tirana, Albania.